-To be fair, indoor cycling training used to be rather dull, but it has gone from “doing volume while staring at the wall” to much more elaborated and entertaining training in the last years.
+To be fair, indoor cycling training used to be rather dull, but it has gone from “doing volume while staring at the wall” to a much more elaborated and entertaining way of training.
 Nowadays, there are many different options on the market.
-By far, the most asked question is which platform to use?
+By far, the most asked question is which platform or app to use?
 Our recommendation is to use several apps as there is no single app covering all aspects of training.

-There are dozens of apps available, and we have tested them all.
+There are dozens of cycling apps available, and we have tested them all.
 We just name a few of the ones we believe are the best options in terms of training functionality and technical stability.
-Some platforms excel at the social aspect or racing options (Zwift), some at training plans (TrainerRoad), and others at real-life videos (Tacx and BigRingVR).
-The Sufferfest, includes entertaining race videos and offers complementary training like yoga, mental training and strength training for cyclists and triathletes.
+Some cycling training apps excel at the social aspect or offer virtual racing (Zwift), some at training plans (TrainerRoad), and others at real-life videos (Tacx and BigRingVR).
+Sufferfest includes entertaining race videos and offers complementary training like yoga, mental training and strength training for cyclists and triathletes.
 The Sun Tri Sports coaches and most of our coached athletes are using several apps to cover our needs and interests.
 Of course, it comes at a cost, but we believe it is worth it.

 – Peter Vriesman, Sun Tri Sports Team